bradgichangi/bradgichangi/README.md

 - 👋 Hi, I’m Bradley Gichangi (@bradgichangi)
-- 👀 I’m a BSc Computer Science Graduate (First Class Honours)
+- 👀 I’m a Software Engineer for UCL
-- 🌱 I’m currently teaching myself how to code in React by reprogramming a previous project (web-app) which I had previously created using Flutter.
+- 🌱 I’m primarily work with AWS using python and terraform.
 - 📫 How to reach me : bradgichangi@gmail.com

 <!---